techish-io/ci.chef.wlp/README.md

 By default the cookbook is configured to use the jar installation method.
 The archive options are already configured with values based on developer licensed Liberty profile.

 The no-fee developer licensed Liberty profile jar archive files can be downloaded from [Liberty download page](https://www.ibmdw.net/wasdev/downloads/websphere-application-server-liberty-profile/) on [WASdev](https://www.ibmdw.net/wasdev) site.
-The production licensed Liberty profile jar archives can be obtained from [IBM Passport Advantage](http://www-01.ibm.com/software/lotus/passportadvantage/).
+The production licensed Liberty profile jar archive files can be obtained from [IBM Passport Advantage](http://www-01.ibm.com/software/lotus/passportadvantage/).

 ### zip installation